-Experimental RFCs are for specifications that may be interesting, but for which it is unclear if there will be much interest in implementing them.
-That is, a specification might solve a problem, but if it is not clear many people think that the problem is important, or think that they will bother fixing the problem with the specification, the specification might be labeled an Experimental RFC.
-If, later, the specification becomes popular, it can be reissued as a standards-track RFC.
-Experimental RFCs are also used to get people to experiment with a technology that looks like it might be standards track material, but for which there are still unanswered questions.
+Experimental RFCs are for specifications that may be interesting, but for which it is unclear if there will be much interest in implementing them, or whether they will work once deployed.
+That is, a specification might solve a problem, but if it is not clear that many people think that the problem is important, or think that they will bother fixing the problem with the specification, the specification might be labeled an Experimental RFC.
+If, later, the specification becomes popular (or proves that it works well), it can be re-issued as a standards-track RFC.
+Experimental RFCs are also used to get people to experiment with a technology that looks like it might be standards-track material, but for which there are still unanswered questions.